An insider’s guide to Rotterdam’s best attractions

 Cultural program

-But of particular note is the stunning Museum Boijmans Van Beuningen (Museumpark, 18), which is where we went.
-There you can see works by Rembrandt, Monet, Van Gogh, Dali, Mondrian, Kandinsky, Magritte, Bosch, and Bruegel.
-And the museum itself is a true work of art.
+But of particular note is the stunning Museum Boijmans Van Beuningen (Museumpark, 18).
+While the main building is currently undergoing long-term renovation, the Depot Boijmans Van Beuningen next door is a must-visit.
+It is the first publicly accessible art storage facility in the world.
+You must book a time-slot ticket online in advance; the entry is €20.
+There you can see works by Rembrandt, Monet, Van Gogh, Dali, Mondrian, Kandinsky, Magritte, Bosch, and Bruegel in a unique behind-the-scenes setting.
 Take a look at these photos!

 Another architectural marvel of Rotterdam is the Markthal market.
 The building was built in 2014 by the world-renowned architectural firm MVRDV and includes not only the market but also cafés, restaurants, a residential complex, and a parking lot.
 The very shape of the house (sharpener) will surely be remembered for a long time.
 You can gaze at the colored ceiling both inside and outside the building, strolling among the abundance of cheeses, spices, desserts, aromatic dishes, fruits, vegetables, and plants from all over the world.
 Gouda and Edam, Dutch waffles with caramel (stroopwafels), herring with onions—these are all typical must-tries in the Netherlands, and you can easily find them all at the local market.

 One couldn’t miss seeing those very Piet Blom-designed Cube Houses.
 Each cube is divided into three floors, and the walls are tilted at a 45-degree angle.
-Almost all of them are residential, but one cube is open to tourists daily from 11 a.m. to 5 p.m.
-The ticket costs 3 euros.
+Almost all of them are residential, but the Kijk-Kubus (Show Cube) is open to tourists daily from 10 a.m. to 6 p.m.
+The ticket costs €3.50.
 I do not know how to live here, as the entrance immediately makes me feel dizzy, but it is worth a look!

 We also took a look at the inner courtyard of the City Hall.
 We also looked at the medieval church of St. Lawrence, the only surviving building that was not destroyed during the war.
 However, the locals are not religious, so there are often parties inside the church now.